coffin399/coffin299-Hyper-AI-Agent/README_LOCAL_BUILD.md

 ```

 ### "Backend build failed"
-Ensure you have a C compiler installed:
+Ensure you have a C compiler installed (required for Nuitka):
 - **Windows**: Install Visual Studio Build Tools or MSVC
 - **Linux**: `sudo apt-get install gcc` or `sudo yum install gcc`
 - **macOS**: Install Xcode Command Line Tools: `xcode-select --install`

+### Build is very slow
+Nuitka compiles Python to C, which takes time:
+- **First build**: 10-30 minutes (downloads dependencies)
+- **Subsequent builds**: 5-15 minutes (uses cache)
+This is normal and results in better performance.

 ### "Electron build failed"
 Check that you have enough disk space (at least 5GB free) and try running: